INRGREF/vmd-climate-growth-analysis/README.md

 ## Citation

-title: "Multi-scale growth response of *Pinus halepensis* to monthly precipitation and temperature: A Variational Mode Decomposition (VMD) approach in semi-arid Tunisia"
+title: "Beyond Classical Response Functions: Variational Mode Decomposition Reveals Frequency-Specific Climate Controls on Pinus halepensis Growth in Semi-Arid Tunisia"
 If you use this repository, please cite:

 Khorchani, A., Bachtobji, B., Aouinti, H., & Khaldi, A. (2026).